carpentries-incubator/intro-image-classification-cnn/episodes/07-conclusion.md

 ---
-title: "Using Markdown"
+title: 'conclusion'
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using Markdown and `{sandpaper}`?
+- How do you write a lesson using R Markdown and `{sandpaper}`?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
+- Explain how to use markdown with the new lesson template
 - Demonstrate how to include pieces of code, figures, and nested challenge blocks

 ::::::::::::::::::::::::::::::::::::::::::::::::